sr-lab/contracts-android/contractstudy/README.md

 ## Overview

-This project investigates the presence and usage of contracts in Java and Kotlin applications.
-It is divided into three main components: usage, inheritance, and evolution.
-Although, each script can be run by itself, there are some data requirements that need to be observed.
+This tool investigates the presence and usage of contracts in Java and Kotlin applications.
+It is mainly divided in three components: [usage](.src/main/java/usage), [evolution](.src/main/java/evolution), and [inheritance](.src/main/java/inheritance).

-This tool performs a static analysis of the dataset's source code using the [JavaParser](https://javaparser.org) and [JetBrain's Kotlin compiler](https://github.com/JetBrains/kotlin) libraries.
+The identification of contracts is done through a static analysis of the dataset's source code using the [JavaParser](https://javaparser.org) and [JetBrain's Kotlin compiler](https://github.com/JetBrains/kotlin) libraries.

+The list of currently supported contracts can be seen [here](./documentation/supported-contracts.md).

 ## Setup and Usage